Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 Lifecycle management helps us set up the ability to move blobs between access tiers to meet our access and usage needs.

-For example, if the blobs reach a certain age, we can move them to the cool tier, so that **they're still accessible** but they're less frequently accessed.
-So we can **save on money here for our storage account** by moving them from the hot to the cool tier; and we can still keep our tier that is the default tier for our blobs at hot.
+For example, if the blobs reach a certain age, we can **move them to the cool tier**, so that **they're still accessible** but they're less frequently accessed.
+So we can **save on money here for our storage account** by **moving them from the hot to the cool tier**; and we can still keep our tier that is the default tier for our blobs at hot.

 Just after time of not being used, we set the criteria and they'll move to cool.

-Once they've not been used for an even longer amount of time, w**e can move these blobs from cool to archive** so that we don't have to access them as frequently, but we are saving on cost.
+Once they've not been used for an even longer amount of time, **we can move these blobs from cool to archive** so that we don't have to access them as frequently, but we are saving on cost.

 Once we've gone through the archival phase and we're no longer needing the data for our organization, we can then **move these blobs to delete**.